 These are two different things.
 More bass does not mean good bass.

-Those cars that you hear thumping out loud sounds are probably going for more bass but bad bass.
-Good bass will make you feel the music or the film without rushing you around to find cover.
-While there are still people who look out for more bass, good bass should be the ultimate aim that you are looking to achieve with the subwoofers.
+Those cars you hear thumping out loud are probably going for more bass but bad bass.
+Good bass will make you feel the music or the film without rushing to find a cover.
+While some still look out for more bass, good bass should be the ultimate aim you want to achieve with the subwoofers.

-For example, if you are new to the entire concept of subwoofers and just want to try one out, investing in a $600 subwoofer doesn’t make the most sense — unless you have that much extra cash to throw around.
-In this case, you may want to try the affordable Audiopipe or Rockford Fosgate options first.
+For example, if you are new to the concept of subwoofers and just want to try one out, investing in a $600 subwoofer doesn’t make the most sense — unless you have that much extra cash.
+In this case, you may want to try the affordable BIC or Rockford Fosgate options first.

 For people who want more sophisticated equipment to elevate their listening experience, an investment in the SVS subwoofer may be a better choice.